Thieves Like Us (song)

-"Thieves Like Us" is a single by British band New Order, released in April 1984 by Factory Records, catalogue number FAC 103.
-It is named after the 1974 film Thieves Like Us, directed by Robert Altman.
+"Thieves Like Us" is the seventh single by the English rock band New Order, released in April 1984 by Factory Records, catalogue number FAC 103.
+It is named after the 1974 film of the same name, directed by Robert Altman.
 Guitarist and lead singer Bernard Sumner stated during a TV interview in 1984 that the song's title was suggested by John Benitez (an associate of the song's co-writer, Arthur Baker).

 The B-side is "Lonesome Tonight".
 Both tracks appear on the group's 1987 Substance compilation, and on the 2008 Collectors Edition of Power, Corruption & Lies, as well as the extended instrumental version of "Thieves Like Us" (originally the B-side to "Murder").

 Like many of their releases, the record was produced by the band, although "Thieves Like Us" was co-written by Arthur Baker during the New York sessions for "Confusion".